 I hardly ever buy bottled dressings anymore.
 Years ago, I discovered that one can lead a perfectly normal life without a bottle of Wishbone in the refrigerator.

 Homemade dressings are so easy, so delicious and so fresh and most will keep in the fridge for about a week and sometimes longer.

-One of my favorites is this creamy vinaigrette that I watched Ina make one day.
-I love this dressing.
+One of my favorites is this Dijon Mustard vinaigrette that I watched Ina make one day.
+We love this dressing.
 Her recipe states that if you’re afraid of the raw egg, just omit.

 I guess I’m not afraid of the raw egg.
 I always use very fresh organic eggs, purchased at Whole Foods.
 The vinegar tempers the egg as you whisk it all together.
 I just don’t think the recipe would be as creamy good without it.